amishra-stats/FactorIV/Simulation/README_simulation.md

 where:

 - $U \in \mathbb{R}^{m \times k}$ and $V \in \mathbb{R}^{d \times k}$ are sparse and column-normalized,
-- $ D $ controls the strength of each latent factor,
+- $D$ controls the strength of each latent factor,
 - $\Gamma \in \mathbb{R}^{c \times d}$ describes the contribution of observed confounders $Q$,
 - $\varepsilon$ is noise scaled to achieve a prescribed **signal-to-noise ratio (SNR)** in the first stage.